sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 # Events reported from SONiC as structured

 ## Goals
-1. Provide a unified way for listing identified alertable events in SONiC switch.
+1. Provide a unified way for listing and defining alertable events in SONiC switch.
 2. Provide a unified way for event detectors to report the events.
-3. Support exporting events to external gNMI clients via Subscribe
+3. Provide support for exporting events to external gNMI clients via Subscribe
 4. Enforce a structured format for event data with pre-defined schema.
 5. Have the ability to stream at the max of 10K events per second to external clients.
 6. Ensure events are immutable across SONiC releases, but can be deprecated.
-7. Meet the reporting goal of 99.5% - From event generated to end client.
+7. Meet the reporting goal of 99.5% of reliability - From event generated to end client.
-8. Rate of event reporting can be in par with rate of syslog reporting.

 ## Problems to solve